A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Introduction

 Abbondandolo's conjecture in this generality is wide open and, to the best of the author's knowledge, beyond the reach of the current mathematical technology.
 We consider instead the following weaker, \emph{homological} version, following E. Shelukhin's interpretation of the Hofer-Zehnder conjecture (see \cite{Shelukhin2022_OnHZ} and the references therein).

-As mentioned previously, an isolated fixed point $z_0$ of a Hamiltonian diffeomorphism $\phi=\phi^1_H$ carries a local Floer homology, denoted here by $\HFloc_*(H,z_0)$.
-For an ALHD $\phi$ define
+As mentioned previously, an isolated fixed point $z_0$ of a Hamiltonian diffeomorphism $\upphi=\phi^1_H$ carries a local Floer homology, denoted here by $\HFloc_*(H,z_0)$.
+For an ALHD $\upphi$ define

 where $H$ is some generating Hamiltonian and the local Floer homology is seen as an ungraded $\bZ/2$-vector space.
-It is easy to see that the number $\operatorname N(\phi)$ does not depend on the generating Hamiltonian chosen.
-For example, if the fixed points of $\phi$ are all non-degenerate, $\operatorname N(\phi)$ is just the number of fixed points.
-In particular, for a non-degenerate linear symplectic map one has $\operatorname N(\phi)=1$.
-The homological version of Abbondandolo's conjecture is thus that if $\phi$ is an ALHD with $\operatorname N(\phi)>1$ then $\phi$ has infinitely many periodic points.
+It is easy to see that the number $\operatorname N(\upphi)$ does not depend on the generating Hamiltonian chosen.
+For example, if the fixed points of $\upphi$ are all non-degenerate, $\operatorname N(\upphi)$ is just the number of fixed points.
+In particular, for a non-degenerate linear symplectic map one has $\operatorname N(\upphi)=1$.
+The homological version of Abbondandolo's conjecture is thus that if $\upphi$ is an ALHD with $\operatorname N(\upphi)>1$ then $\upphi$ has infinitely many periodic points.

-The result in this paper can be interpreted as a first partial step towards a solution of the homological version of this conjecture by Abbondandolo, under additional restrictions on the type of system at infinity and the index of the unnecessary orbit.
-Work in progress of the author seems to show that it is possible to remove the hypotheses of boundedness of the non-quadratic part and unitarity at infinity, since these seem to be only technical hypotheses.
-The presence of twist instead is much more substantial.
+The result in this paper can be interpreted as a first partial step towards a solution of the homological version of this conjecture, under strong restrictions on the type of system at infinity and additional hypotheses on the index of the unnecessary orbit.
 In order to attack the full homological version of the conjecture, perhaps techniques akin to the ones of Shelukhin \cite{Shelukhin2022_OnHZ} must be adapted to asymptotically linear Hamiltonian systems.